hcthisen/DataForSEO-MCP/README.md

 The worker uses the same environment variables as the standard server:

 - `DATAFORSEO_USERNAME`: Your DataForSEO username
 - `DATAFORSEO_PASSWORD`: Your DataForSEO password
+- `MCP_API_KEYS`: Comma-separated list of API keys allowed to call the worker
 - `ENABLED_MODULES`: Comma-separated list of modules to enable
 - `ENABLED_PROMPTS`: Comma-separated list of prompt names to enable
 - `DATAFORSEO_FULL_RESPONSE`: Set to "true" for full API responses

 ### Worker Endpoints